aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Fri Dec  5 05:11:07 2025
+Last update: Sat Dec  6 05:09:48 2025

 ### Let's play! 🎮